Chart Color Schemes

 Population

-Population growth drivers in Rosanna are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Rosanna are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, Rosanna's estimated population is around 9,277, reflecting a 661 person increase since the 2021 Census.
-The 2021 Census reported a population of 8,616 in the suburb.
-This growth is inferred from AreaSearch's estimation of the resident population at 9,221 following examination of ABS ERP data release in June 2024 and validation of additional 98 new addresses since the Census date.
-Rosanna's population density ratio stands at 2,728 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-The suburb's growth rate of 7.7% since the 2021 census exceeded its SA3 area's growth rate of 5.1%.
-Overseas migration was the primary driver of population gains during recent periods for Rosanna.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025 Rosanna's estimated population is around 9,129.
+This reflects a growth of 513 people since the 2021 Census, which reported 8,616 residents.
+The increase is inferred from AreaSearch's estimation of 9,059 residents in Jun 2024 and 98 new addresses validated since the Census date.
+This results in a population density ratio of 2,685 persons per square kilometer, placing Rosanna in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, Rosanna has shown resilient growth with a compound annual growth rate of 1.2%, outpacing its SA3 area.
+Overseas migration was the primary driver of population growth during recent periods.

 Frequently Asked Questions - Population